Why does it matter if a broker has a license in India?

 Conclusions

-In summary – Exness is not an illegal operation with proper global licenses, yet also does not offer specific India-registered trading products.
+In summary – Exness broker is not an illegal operation with proper global licenses, yet also does not offer specific India-registered trading products.
 So Indian residents can technically open international accounts, but should consider the risks of using offshore brokers compared to SEBI-registered alternatives for local regulation adherence.